MattAgn/zeromq-tp/README.md

 The server creates a socket and binds it to the incoming connections via the port 5555, then waits for messages to arrive, for each message it receives it sends back a hello world response message.

+### Exercise 2 : basiscs publisher/subscriber
+The goal of this exercise is to establish a basic publish/subscribe connection type between a server and a client.

+The server receives connections via a socket bound to the port 5555.
+Generates random numbers to be used as topics and sends messages along with those generated topics.

+The client creates subscribe type sockets and connect them to the corresponding addresses, then filter the received messages from the publishers with a specific topic, then performs some traitement on received informations.

 ### Exercise 3 : workers